cylc/cylc-admin/docs/feb2020-workshop-report.md

 (First read the [Executive summary](#executive-summary).)

 The following items were thoroughly discussed, and problems worked out, in the workshop.
-Now they just need to implemented or completed.
+Now they just need to be implemented or completed.

 ### Essential for Cylc 8.0